Read Before You Sign

 - How do I renewal my apartment?
 Do I need to give notice if I don't want to renew my lease?

 - Can I cancel my lease before the end date?
 If so, how do I do that and how much will it cost?

 Do the Following Before Leasing

-- View the apartment if you are able to do so.
+- View the apartment if you are can.
+You may be able to do a virtual tour.

 - Visit the neighborhood at various times of the day, night, and weekend.

 - Read the lease and make sure you understand it.

 - Obtain a copy of any rules and regulations before you sign.

 - Have all promised repairs written into the lease and signed by landlord.

 - Keep a copy of the lease along with any additional rules.